 In August 2018 Carol teamed up with Adv.Accredited Canine Hoopers UK Instructor, Jodie Darvill, to run Hoopers shows in the South West, for their students under the name Super Hoopers.
 Since February 2019 they have only run CHUK Licensed Shows.
 Carol had the honour of being Captain of the Super Hoopers team that won Canine Hoopers UK’s first Tri-Score Tournament in 2019.

 Carol is a retired professional copywriter and brings a wealth of business and marketing knowledge to the committee.

 Hayley is based in South Lincolnshire and runs Taming Canines, a dog training club based near Spalding.
 Working full time in a reputable rescue centre learning about canine behaviour before qualifying to be a dog training instructor with BIPDT, Hayley set up classes for agility and obedience in 2011 and now also offers Hoopers classes.
 Hayley has been a driving force behind bringing Hoopers to the UK and has been successfully teaching and running Hoopers/NADAC style competitions since 2014.

 Hayley competes in agility with a range of different breeds currently spanning grades 3 to 7 at the Kennel Club, most commonly seen competing with distance handling with her Kelpies and her Husky.
-When not training or competing in agility, Hayley spends her time competing in Bikejor and Canicross and doing other dog related activities such as K9SUP, heelwork to music freestyle, dog walking, running the British Agility Association and working with dogs with behavioural issues.
+When not training or competing in agility, Hayley spends her time competing in Bikejor and Canicross and doing other dog related activities such as K9SUP, heelwork to music freestyle, running the British Agility Association and working with dogs with behavioural issues.

 Hayley does a lot of 1-2-1 training specifically aimed at problem solving for handlers and their dogs.
 Hayley only teaches using positive methods that involve games and free shaping.